- Sermon Notes

 d.
 The Tower of Babel

-4. We are going to study the first of four characters, Abraham.
+4. Tonight, we are going to study the first of the four main characters, Abraham.

 a.
 Almost one-fourth of Genesis focuses on Abraham.